Click here to submit a prayer request

-This payer group meets on Thursday evenings at 6:30 p.m. in the Campbell Reading Room.
-For more information about that group, contact Dan and Lori Lohrmeyer at 630-1809.
+This contemplative prayer group meets on Wednesday evenings at 6:30 p.m. in the Prayer Room, which is immediately following Contemplative Worship.
+For more information about this group, contact Dan and Lori Lohrmeyer at 630-1809.

 MOUNTAIN SABBATH RETREAT DAYS AT JOHN WESLEY RANCH

 You are invited to join us for a rich and restful day of retreat up at our beautiful John Wesley Ranch in Divide, Colorado (only 40 minutes away).
-Here’s what a Mountain Sabbath retreat day looks like: First, we gather at 9:00 a.m., at the Ranch in the Chapel for worship.
-Then, we have some time for learning various spiritual formation topics.
+Here’s what a Mountain Sabbath retreat day typically looks like: First, we gather at 9:00 a.m. in the Dining Hall of the Lodge at the Ranch for coffee and conversation.
+And then, at 9:30, we gather in the Chapel for worship.
+After worship, we have some time for learning around various spiritual formation topics.
 This is followed by a simple lunch together in the Lodge.
-After lunch, you will have time for numerous personal options like napping, hiking, sitting in front of a fire, reading, personal prayer activities and more.
-To conclude our day, we gather at 4:30 p.m. to share in the Sacrament of Holy Communion.
-The day concludes by 5:00 p.m.
+After lunch, we encourage quiet sabbath practices like journalling, artwork as prayer, hiking, reading, sitting in front of the fire, napping and other restful activities.
+Often, as another afternoon option, we will have trained spiritual directors available for you to sign up to meet with one-on-one.
+To conclude our day, we gather at 4:00 p.m. for singing, a little sharing and the Sacrament of Holy Communion.
+The day entirely concludes by 5:00 p.m.
 Come and rest with God with others in a day of retreat!

 For more information about Mountain Sabbath, contact Rev. Dr. Todd Spencer at email@example.com or 884-2502.

 August 15-November 14, 2019